OSGeo/gdal/doc/source/drivers/raster/gtiff.rst

       Cloud Optimized Geotiff (starting with GDAL 3.1, the :ref:`raster.cog` driver can be used as a convenient shortcut).
-If overviews of mask band also exist, provided that the :config:`GDAL_TIFF_INTERNAL_MASK` configuration option is set to YES, they will also be copied.
-Note that this creation option will have `no effect <http://trac.osgeo.org/gdal/ticket/3917>`__ if
+If overviews of mask band also exist, provided that the :config:`GDAL_TIFF_INTERNAL_MASK` configuration option is set to YES (which is the case starting with GDAL 3.9), they will also be copied.
+      Note that this creation option will
+      have `no effect <http://trac.osgeo.org/gdal/ticket/3917>`__ if
       general options (i.e. options which are not creation options) of gdal_translate are used.
 Creation options related to compression are